Phurga/obsidian_vault/concepts/statistics.md

 ### data exploration and visualization
 - finding correlations between input data to predict output data
 	- [[machine learning]] as used in [[deep species distribution model]]
-- understand and quantify which variables explain the variability of another variable (multivariate analysis)
+- [[multivariate analsis]]: understand and quantify which variables explain the variability of another variable
 	- ANOVA and derivates for multivariates (MANOVA), two way ANOVA for categorical variables, ANCOVA to find covariance
 	- PCA: transforms vectorial space of initial parameters into an equal dimension parameter space but creating linear combination of original parameters into a set of most explicative abstract parameters (sorted decreasingly)
 	- RDA, of which db-RDA
 	- CCA
+	- see for non linear effects: https://en.wikipedia.org/wiki/Nonlinear_mixed-effects_model
 #todo understand what are euclidean distances and how it affects the method choice
 ### references
 applied to [[community ecology]]